kevgo/vscode-markdown-ide/README.md

 Markdown IDE provides
 [go to definition](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition)
 for Markdown files.
-It follows uni and bi-directional links to other Markdown files as well as external URLs.
 This works out of the box with the built-in ways to go to definition like `ctrl+mouseclick` or`F12`.

-It moves the cursor to the first backreference to the file you came from.
-This helps navigate documents that use bi-directional links to encode semantic relationships (see Tikibase support).
+Following a link to another Markdown document moves the cursor to the first backreference to the file you came from.

 ### Tikibase support